lamtran21/Credit-Card-Rec-Engine/README.md

 - Backend:
   - Loads all cards from a local SQLite database
   - Sends them along with the user’s needs to OpenAI GPT
-  - Returns top 3 card matches with concise reasoning
+  - Returns top 3 card matches with concise reasoning based on bonus offer, rewards, APR, annual fee (last scraped July 2025)
 - Frontend displays the results like a chatbot

 ---